decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 _(2) Recruitment of Decred Evangelists:_

-•	We would put up a portal to share information about the program and to enable prospective Decred Evangelists to submit an application and to share targeted relationships that they would want to pursue as a BD Evangelist,
+•	We would put up a portal to share information about the Decred evangelist program and to enable prospective Decred evangelists to submit an application to serve the community as a BD Evangelist,

 •	Decred Evangelists would be approved by the program administrator to represent the Decred project and solicit business partnerships with the targeted relationships on behalf of the ecosystem,